Intelligent-CAT-Lab/BugFarm/README.md

 `sudo bash setup.sh`

 ## Method Extraction
 The first step is to extract the methods from the listed projects in `setup.sh`.
+Execute the following to extract the methods using 8 CPU cores:

-`bash scripts/extract_methods.sh method_extractor.log`
+`bash scripts/extract_methods.sh method_extractor.log 8`

 This will create a log file which contains some stats about methods in `logs/method_extractor.log`.
 Moreover, it will store all methods and their metadata inside `data/$project/unique_methods.jsonl`.
 Each line in this file corresponds to a method and it comes in the following format: